Danish language: Tense, aspect, mood, and voice

-Verbs can be divided into two main classes, the strong/irregular verbs and the regular/weak verbs.
+Verbs can be divided into two main conjugation classes, the strong/irregular verbs and the regular/weak verbs.
 The regular verbs are also divided into two classes, those that take the past suffix -te and those that take the suffix -ede.

-The infinitive always ends in a vowel, usually -e (pronounced /[ə]/), infinitive forms are preceded by the article at (pronounced /[ɒ]/) in some syntactic functions.
+The infinitive always ends in a vowel, usually -e (pronounced /[ə]/), and is preceded by the infinitive marker at (pronounced /[ʌ]/) in some syntactic functions.
 The non-past or present tense takes the suffix -r, except for a few strong verbs that have irregular non-past forms.
 The past form does not necessarily mark past tense, but also counterfactuality or conditionality, and the non-past has many uses besides present tense time reference.

-The present participle ends in -ende (e.g. løbende "running"), and the past participle ends in -et (e.g. løbet "run"), -t (e.g. købt "bought").
-The Perfect is constructed with at have ("to have") and participial forms, like in English.
-But some intransitive verbs form the perfect using at være ("to be") instead, and some may use both with a difference in meaning.
+The present participle ends in -ende, e.g. løbende 'running'.
+The past participle ends in -(e)t, e.g. løbet 'run', or -t, e.g. købt 'bought'.

+The perfect tense is constructed with have 'to have' and participial forms, like in English.
+But some intransitive verbs form use være 'to be' instead, and some may use both with a difference in meaning.